DannyArends/CTLmapping/README.md

-R package QCL
+R package CTL
 ================
-QCL provides an implementation in R for the novel quanitative correlation locus (QCL) mapping methodology.
-QCL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
+CTL provides an implementation in R for the novel Correlated Trait Locus (CTL) mapping mapping methodology.
+CTL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
 It is a method complementair to QTL analysis, and provides additional insights, overlooked by the classical QTL approach.